 These expectations, of course, reflected my lack of knowledge and experience.
-The Sunday morning services we have attended so far were indeed highly structured and liturgical, most everything coming out of the Anglican Book of Common Prayer.
-There as also a certain lack of spontaneity; predictability being the operative word.
+The Sunday morning services we have attended so far are indeed highly structured and liturgical, most everything coming out of the Anglican Book of Common Prayer.
+There was also a certain lack of spontaneity; predictability being the operative word.

 But it was far from devoid of life and energy.
-The back and forth between the leaders (definitely a leadership team model) and the congregants was filled with life and energy.
+The back and forth between the leaders (definitely a team leadership model) and the congregants was full of life and energy.
 We were unfamiliar with the liturgy, but it was easy to fall into the flow as we moved through the several distinct phases of the worship service.
 We were given a pamphlet that contained most of the service’s content: (1) We Gather In God’s Name (processional and greeting); (2) We Hear God’s Word (scripture readings); (3) We Respond In Faith (recitation of the Nicene Creed); (4) We Offer Ourselves To God (Offering); (5) We Receive the Gift of God (Holy Eucharist); (6) We Go In the Strength of God (dismissal).

-My third observation is that their treatment of the Holy Eucharist, which is part of every service, was profoundly moving.
-We made our way up to the altar, kneeled at a low railing, and received the bread and the wine from the priests and their assistants, who also gave each of us a blessing.
-Afterward, they prayed for a team of people who would take the bread and wine to a few people in the congregation who were unable to walk to the later, and served them in their seats.
+My third observation is that their treatment of the Holy Eucharist (The Lord’s Supper), which is part of every service, was profoundly moving.
+We made our way up to the altar, kneeled at a low railing, and received the bread and the wine from the priests and their assistants.
+After everyone had returned to their seats, one of the priests and assistants brought the bread and wine to a few people in the congregation who were unable to walk to the later, and served them in their seats.

 “In the name of this congregation, we send you forth bearing these holy gifts, that those to whom you go may share with us in the communion of Christ’s body and blood.
 We who are many are one body, because we all share on bread, one cup.
 Amen.”

 The service had several prayers like this.
 They are not literal scripture, but they are about as scriptural as you can get without literally quoting scripture.